 Wow 1 Day Painting Overall Score

 360 Painting has very reasonable fees attached to gross sales.
 Their fixed cost is in line with what most franchisors are factoring in.
-The territory size is good (300,000), but the training was short, with no on-site training included.
+The territory size is reasonable (300,000), but the training was short, with no on-site training.

 Five Star will have the highest startup cost because they give the highest allowances for several categories.
 If you reduce the allowances to what other franchises are factoring, they fall into the middle of the pack.

-This feature is unique and certainly saves you time and gives you valuable insight into how the franchise functions.
+This unique feature saves you time and gives you valuable insight into how the franchise functions.

 Klappenberger & Son has a franchisee guarantee that was not discussed.
 The franchise guarantee states that if you follow their marketing plan and fail to gross $500,000 in your first 20 months, Klappenberger & Son will reimburse the franchise fee.